-Disputing a Will or challenging a Will before or during probate is becoming increasingly popular as a fee generator with some lawyers.
+Challenging a will before or during probate is becoming increasingly popular as a fee generator with some lawyers.
 Fighting a Will where you have no real grounds for doing so can be an expensive and frustrating exercise which costs everyone lots of money – apart from the probate lawyers, who nearly always make a handsome profit!
-Contentious Probate (as it is called) is not our thing – we prefer to resolve disputes peaceably – but we do have an arrangement with a great team of contentious probate solicitors who will be please to assess your changes of success for a relatively modest fee and (if they are good) may be able to do it on a No Win No Fee basis.
+Contentious Probate (as it is called) can be expensive – we prefer to resolve disputes peaceably – but we do have an arrangement with a great team of contentious probate solicitors who will be please to assess your changes of success for a relatively modest fee and (if they are good) may be able to do it on a No Win No Fee basis.

 As disputing a Will (or contesting if your prefer) is something we often get questions about, here are a few comments about trying to overturn a Will or contentious probate.

-Be aware that the time limit for disputing a Will is generally 6 months from when probate is granted.
+Be aware that the time limit for disputing is generally 6 months from when probate is granted.

 1) Many Wills, especially home made one, are not valid in the first place, as they haven’t been properly signed and witnessed.
 If a Will need a grant of probate, the Probate Registry will spot the issues, and then the Rules of Intestacy will apply.
 If the Will doesn’t need probate, this may not be spotted.

-3) In some cases the Will may not correctly show the wishes of the testator as it has been written badly or there is a clear mistake in it.
+3) In some cases Wills may not correctly show the wishes of the testator as it has been written badly or there is a clear mistake in it.